iotbusters/assistant.net/SECURITY.md

 ## Supported Versions

 None of versions can be considered as stable and fully supported yet.
-Meanwhile, pre-release packages with recent changes will be continuosly published to [nuget.org](https://www.nuget.org/profiles/iotbusters).
+Meanwhile, pre-release packages with recent changes will be continuously published to [nuget.org](https://www.nuget.org/profiles/iotbusters).

 Pay attention, outdated packages can be unlisted from nuget.
 In that case, consider upgrading the package and check recent documentation.